Leon Knight

-Club career
+Playing career

 Knight began his career as a trainee at Chelsea (where he made one appearance in the UEFA Cup against Levski Sofia), before spending loan periods at Queens Park Rangers, Huddersfield Town, Sheffield Wednesday and Brighton & Hove Albion before joining Brighton on a permanent contract in August 2003.
 During his spell at Huddersfield, he reignited the Terriers' play-off push and formed an unlikely partnership with local hero Andy Booth, earning himself the nickname 'Neon Light'.
 Unfortunately, he was sent off in the penultimate game of the season and was suspended for the play-off games.
 Although his transfer was initially free, £50,000 was to be paid if Brighton were promoted.
 It was Knight himself who secured Brighton's promotion with his penalty against Bristol City in the play-off final at the Millennium Stadium, Cardiff in 2004.

 Knight moved to Swansea City shortly afterwards and scored a hat-trick on his debut against Milton Keynes Dons.
 His stay at the Liberty Stadium was short-lived and he was placed on the transfer list in October 2006, due to a poor attitude.
 After a short spell on loan with Barnsley, he joined Milton Keynes Dons in January 2007.
 In January 2008, Knight signed for Wycombe Wanderers, just one year after joining MK Dons.
 On 19 August 2008, Knight's contract was "terminated by mutual consent", after he scored five goals in 20 appearances during his short stay with Wycombe.

 Knight signed for Rushden & Diamonds on a three-year contract on 24 August 2008. but was transfer listed on 29 October, along with Lee Tomlin, Curtis Woodhouse, Andy Burgess, Phil Gulliver, Sagi Burton, Lee Phillips and Dean McDonald, after the club's poor start to the season.
 On 12 December, Rushden & Diamonds confirmed that Knight had been sacked after continual breaches of conduct between November and December 2008.
 Despite his contract having been terminated, Rushden & Diamonds retained the player's registration, preventing Knight from joining another English club until the term of his contract had expired, unless £30,000 in compensation was paid to the club.
 The FA confirmed and validated the retaining of the registration, meaning Knight could not play at any level of English football until the contract had expired.
 The contract had initially been due to expire following the 2009–10 season, but Rushden & Diamonds invoked a clause allowing them to extend the contract by a further year.